macournoyer/neuralconvo/README.md

 > **me:** Leaving this conversation.
 > **bot:** Yes.

-The results are far less impressive than in the paper.
-But this is probably because of the extremely small dataset and small network I used.
+The results are fun but far less impressive than in the paper.
+This is probably because of the extremely small dataset and small network I used.

 Sadly, my graphic card doesn't have enough memory to train larger networks.